 A massive $250 million restoration prior to the 2009 season included the expansion of the concourse and an increase in number of concession stands, restrooms, ticket windows, suites and dining and lounge options.
 Over 1,000 “fountain view” seats were also added.
 Fans can now walk all the way around the stadium.
 Beyond the outfield is the Outfield Experience, which includes the Royals Hall of Fame and various pre-game amenities for kids of all ages.

-WHERE TO GET LUNCH: In addition to traditional ballpark concessions, other dining options inside the stadium include the Rivals Sports Bar, Belfonte’s Ice Cream Shop and Sweet Baby Rays barbecue.
+WHERE TO GET LUNCH: In addition to traditional ballpark concessions, other dining options inside the stadium include health-conscious offerings, as well as restaurant-style locations such as Rivals, the Craft & Draft, & the Diamond Club.

 WHAT’S NEARBY: The neighboring Arrowhead Stadium is home to the Kansas City Chiefs.

 DID YOU KNOW: Kauffman Stadium has one of the largest hi-definition video boards in Major League Baseball, measuring 85 feet wide and 105 feet high.
 The stadium’s 322-foot-wide water spectacular is also the largest privately funded fountain in the world.